edertone/TurboCommons/docs/development.md

 The root `npm test` command runs the test target for every registered project.

-There are no host-side Nx commands.
-Nx runs only inside the Docker entrypoint at `docker/docker-entrypoint.sh`.
+Nx runs inside the Dev Container.
+The workflow entrypoint at `.devcontainer/devcontainer-entrypoint.sh` keeps dependency setup and distribution staging consistent with the container environment.

 The repository is mounted into `/workspace`.
-Named Docker volumes preserve Node.js dependencies, Composer dependencies, npm and Composer caches, and the Gradle cache between runs.
+Named Docker volumes configured by the Dev Container preserve Node.js dependencies, Composer dependencies, npm and Composer caches, and the Gradle cache between rebuilds.

 ## Cleaning generated files